 At Queens Park, we are all keen to make your visit to our Practice as pleasant as possible.
 Our team of nurses split themselves between reception and behind the scenes, so you will always get the best advice when you call in or telephone the surgery.
 Our vets are approachable and thorough, and take your concerns about your pet seriously.
 We have gotten to know many of our clients very well over the years and we understand how important it is for you to trust us with your much loved pets.

-If you require any further information on any of our staff, including the visiting cardiologist Chris Fellows, please do not hesitate to ask.
+If you require any further information on any of our staff, please do not hesitate to ask.

-We sometimes have vacancies available for either vets, nurses or support staff, so if you are interested in working for us please get in touch with Nikki on 01204 525066 or email – firstname.lastname@example.org
+We sometimes have vacancies available for either vets, nurses or support staff.
+If you are interested in working for us please get in touch with Nikki Knapp – firstname.lastname@example.org

 Head Veterinary Surgeon